marinabeshai/publicinterest/README.md

 @@ Week 11 [Monday, November 8] @@
 - Deadlines:
     - Frequency of industry by year.
+    - Add a mapping between ticker and industry.
 + Done:
     - Group tickers by type (tech, oil, medicine, etc.).
     - Need to clean all code.